-Positive Tails, working in conjunction with VERG of Brooklyn is so excited to be making an impact in helping the animals of New York.
+Positive Tails, working in conjunction with VERG of Brooklyn is so excited to be making an impact in helping families and animals in New York.
 We are saving animals through Walter’s Tail who have been victims of abuse, supporting displaced animals through Broccoli and Toby’s Tail, as well as assisting those individuals and families unable to afford life-saving procedures that their animals so desperately need through Ebbet’s Tail.

 It is only through the support of our generous donors that we are able to offer grants to these animals in need.
 Please consider becoming a Positive Tails Story Teller today by making a donation to support our critical mission.

 These two funny guys right here are Abbott and Costello.

 Abbot and Costello were rescued off the Brooklyn streets by rescuer extraordinaire Bradford TNR: All Species Animal Rescue when they were only a couple of weeks old.

 They were put into immediate foster but now are ready for their forever homes.

 Before this happens, they needed to be neutered because as Abbott and Costello can tell you life on the streets if you’re a kitten is hard and spaying and neutering prevents this from happening to others.

 Thanks again to our veterinary partners at Veterinary Emergency and Referral Group and specifically Drs.
 Bae and Kalein for performing these procedures for this sweet duo.

 Sweet Mia had a terrible accident and fell four floors while chasing a ball (something she did everyday, but if we have learned anything from working with so many emergencies it is that accidents happen and are never predictable)

 Tragically this accident happened while her family was out of town, so her dog sitter rushed her to Veterinary Emergency and Referral Gro…